LESSONSeries : Ukulele Fingering Gymnastics - Basic

 - If the next note is higher and on the same string, keep the current finger down – No need to release the string just to press is down again.

-- Do ALL drills ascending and descending, the same drill.
+- Do ALL drills Ascending (Nose to Toes) and Descending (Toes to Nose), the same drill.
 1234 ascending and 4321 descending are different drills.
 There are 4 single fingers, 12 two finger combinations, 24 three finger combinations, and 24 four finger combinations.

 - Start on different frets.